neuroinformatics-unit/movement/docs/source/getting_started/input_output.md

 from movement.io import load_poses
 ```

 To read a pose tracks file into a [movement poses dataset](target-poses-and-bboxes-dataset), we provide specific functions for each of the supported formats.
+We additionally provide a more general `from_numpy()` method, with which we can build a [movement poses dataset](target-poses-and-bboxes-dataset) from a set of NumPy arrays.

 ::::{tab-set}